grafana/loki-workshop/troubleshooting_and_debugging.md

     ![Explore button](img/explore-button.png)

-2. Select the `{service="web_app_3"}` log label from the Log Labels dropdown, which is positioned  left of the query input box.
+2. Select the `{service="web_app_3"}` log label from the Log Browser, which is positioned  left of the query input box.

     ![Loki select](img/loki-select-7_5.png)